ISO-TC211/XML/README.md

 # The ISO TC211 Schema Repository
 The ISO TC211 XML Schema repository is located at <http://standards.iso.org/iso>.
 Each part of each standard has a directory like: http://standards.iso.org/iso/StandardNumber/PartNumber/Version.
 For example:
 <http://standards.iso.org/iso/19115/-3/cit/1.0> or
 <http://standards.iso.org/iso/19157/-2/mdq/1.0>.
 Comments, suggestions, change requests and revisions are managed in this repository, i.e. [ISO TC211 Git Repository](https://github.com/ISO-TC211/XML).

+A zip archive of the complete official schema is available at http://standards.iso.org/iso/19115/19115.zip.

 Summary information about all of these namespaces is avaialble at http://standards.iso.org/iso/19115/resources/namespaceSummary.html.
 Each namespace directory in the repository has an index file that provides information relevant to the namespace and links.
 These files are described below.